csnand/BlockChainGo/Readme.md

 # Block Chain in Go

-this repo contains a simple implemetation of block chain based on https://github.com/Jeiwan/blockchain_go
+this repo contains a simple implemetation of block chain based on https://medium.com/@mycoralhealth/code-your-own-blockchain-in-less-than-200-lines-of-go-e296282bcffc

-# Stages

-- One: Basic Prototype
-- Two: Proof-of-Work
-- Three: Persistence and CLI
-- Four: Transactions 1
-- Five: Addresses
-- Six: Transactions 2
-- Seven: Network